ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
 Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** July 14, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---